-Yes, our great great grandmother’s sister-in-law sweared by these things and they were strangely all “True”.
+Yes, our great great grandmother’s sister-in-law swore by these things and they were strangely all “true”.
 But let’s give ourselves and our kids a break!
-Don’t blame the poor neighbourhood black cat for your misfortune and for God’s sakes let your child cut his nails at night if they are overgrown!
+Don’t blame the poor neighbourhood black cat for your misfortune and for God’s sake, let your child cut his nails at night if they are overgrown!

 Yes, Mrs. Mehta’s daughter is a child prodigy but does she have the same musical skills as your own little Rahman?
 It’s time to stop comparing your children with other people’s children.
 Everyone is unique.

-While it is important for your child to remain healthy, junk food once in a while will not to irreversable damage either.
+While it is important for your child to remain healthy, junk food once in a while will not do irreversible damage either.
 Let’s stop being overly strict and worrying too much about that occasional junk food he ate!

 Many of us mothers buckle under the benchmarks we set for ourselves.
 This year, remember to not be too hard on yourself.
 It’s okay to stumble, to feel tired, to want your own space!
 It really is okay, mom.

-9. I Promise to Say “okay” and “yes” to my Children more
+10. I promise to say “okay” and “yes” to my children more.

 — Indian Mom (@YourIndianMom) January 31, 2016